IntersectMBO/plutus/doc/docusaurus/docs/delve-deeper/languages.md

 While it is valid to call shallow embeddings _languages_, it is a bit of a stretch.
 Overloaded functions are widespread in everyday programming, and are not usually regarded as languages due to the absence of ASTs.
+Moreover, shallow embedding is less fitting when the eDSL targets a lower level language like UPLC, as constructing ASTs for UPLC will still be necessary.
 All existing eDSLs targeting UPLC are examples of deep embeddings.

 ## Subsets of Existing Languages